 Plan to keep busy

-Everyone tends to miss their mates from uni over the summer, no matter how much you keep in touch with each other on the group chat.
-Yet summer is actually a great chance to meet up with friends for a weekend – with a railcard you can get cheap tickets booking 3-4 weeks in advance, and National Express and Megabus also do cheap travel.
+Everyone tends to miss their friends from university over the summer, yet summer is a great chance to meet up with friends for a weekend.
+With a railcard you can get cheap tickets booking 3-4 weeks in advance, and National Express and Megabus also do cheap travel.

 Build up your experience

-Don’t assume that to get experience you need to have a gruelling job as an unpaid intern, or get a position through people you know.
-Any sort of experience – retail, bar work and summer camps – will stand you in good stead and show that you’ve spent your summer productively, and give you skills to talk about.
+Any sort of experience – retail, bar work and summer camps will stand you in good stead and show that you’ve spent your summer productively, and give you skills to talk about in future job interviews.

 Keep in touch

 It’s important to stay in contact with your friends over summer, especially if you feel a bit lonely at home.
-Obviously it’s probably best to avoid texting every minute of every day, as you’ll have nothing to talk about when you go back to uni, but keeping in touch and updating each other on summer activities will make you feel less uni homesick.
+Keeping in touch and updating each other on summer activities and making plans for next semester will make you feel less uni homesick.

-This is the most important point – you’ve (probably) worked hard all year at uni, seeing off countless deadlines, exams, reading, library time, more reading, lectures, seminars and office hours.
-As well as trying to keep on top of your academics, there’s the social side of uni and the extra responsibility you have living away from home.
+You’ve worked hard this year by seeing off countless deadlines, attending exams, reading and library time.
+As well as trying to keep on top of your academics, there’s the social side of university and the extra responsibility you have living away from home.
 All of this can get a bit exhausting, so make sure to relax and enjoy your summer!
 Whatever you do, have fun doing it.